soft-matter/trackpy/README.rst

       array-intensive steps that are not available from Python's standard scientific modules are written in C and imported.
-    - The trajectories of colloidal probes can be characteristized, grouped, and plotted using a suite of simple, convenient functions.
+    - The trajectories of colloidal probes can be characteristized, grouped, and plotted using a suite of convenient functions.
     - Various models (with more to come) relate probe statistics to rheological response, including the Generalized Stokes-Einstein implementation used in the Crocker/Grier code.
     - A sql module provides convenient functions for storing and loading data from a MySQL database.
 (A sample database schema is included.)
-    - A wrapper for the powerful video handling software FFmpeg helps slice sections of video to analyze and ameliorate book-keeping headaches.
+    - A wrapper for the powerful video handling software FFmpeg helps slice sections of video, ameliorating book-keeping headaches.

 Dependencies